siddmegadeth/edubridge_node/README.md

 ##  open browser with localhost:PORT and check out trainer API
 ##  On Successfully opening the Page the user would be redirected towards login.
 Input any dummy Email And Continue

+## Or use Tags to use stable version

 # NOTE Only Trainer API is implemented with JWT Auth,Cookie Based And LocalStorage Based Token